plotdb/block/README.md

    - see below for the detail of the internal context object.
    - it's a list of all objects from the inheritant chain. base block comes first.
    - each item in this list contains block's data and interface.

+#### Host Context

+While block can define how it should interact with the caller by `data` attribute, `data` is meant to be defined by the block, or, at least by the block and its host.
+This can sometimes be confusing if a block is released publicly - everyone should be able to call it.
+Thus, we may want to identify who is creating us.

+Since `data` is meant to be defined by the block, an additional field `host` is introduced, with its interface is predefined here.

+(TBD host interface)

 ### Internal JS Context of a block